erick3422/friendlyPlace/README.md

 ### User Stories

-- As a user I want to sign in/up
+- As a user I want to sign in/up.
-- As a user I want to change password
+- As a user I want to change password.
-- As a user I want to see two forms of Sign Up or Sign In
+- As a user I want to see two forms of Sign Up or Sign In.
-- As a user I want to see cool animation of clicking button
+- As a user I want to see cool animation of clicking button.
-- As a user I want to have unique experience
+- As a user I want to have unique experience.